Magic (B.o.B song): Music video

-The music video was released on MTV at midnight on September 3, 2010 The video features B.o.B trying to wake himself up from a dream.
-He was also performing with Rivers Cuomo in the video on a stage at a wild party.
+The music video was released on MTV at midnight on September 3, 2010.
+The video features B.o.B trying to wake himself up from a dream.
+He also performs with Rivers Cuomo on a stage at a wild party.
 In addition, Paul Iacono from the MTV show The Hard Times of RJ Berger is featured dancing on stage.
 The video was directed by Sanaa Hamri.